 There are several methods to research a speaker:

-- Contact a Speakers Bureau.
+Contact a Speakers Bureau.
 Bureaus represent some of the best motivational speakers in the world.
 Usually, they are people they have worked with before and have a proven track record.
-They will have a database of speakers to chose from so they can offer you quick variety.
-Be aware that bureaus do not charge you a fee, but they take a 20 -30 percent commission off the speaker's fee, thus you may have less wiggle room when it comes to negotiating prices.
+They will have a database of keynote speakers to choose from so they can offer you quick variety.
+Be aware that bureaus do not charge you a fee, but they take a 20 -30 percent commission off the keynote speaker's fee, thus you may have less wiggle room when it comes to negotiating prices.

 Why a Motivational Speaker Bombs

-Also, consider is the speaker staying current?
+Also, consider is the keynote speaker staying current?
 Do they have a blog or other social outlets where they post content?
 Have they written a recent book?
 Are their ideas spreading in different forums on the internet?

-If you are on a committee share your research with other key decision makers.
+If you are on a committee, share your research with other key decision-makers.
 Be careful not to slow down deliberations with too much feedback and personal politics.

 Many motivational speakers are willing to work within your budget if it's within reason.
 You can offer them other trade-offs like exposure, the opportunity to sell books or promote workshops, professional photos, live audience shots and professional headshots ( if you hire a photographer for the event) a video of their speech, or a chance to hang out with your great meeting delegates.
 A powerful testimonial or personal referral to other events can be a great negotiation tactic.

-To get more bang for your buck you may ask the motivational speaker to present more than one session.
+To get more bang for your buck, you may ask the motivational speaker to present more than one session.
 For instance, the keynote speech and a follow-up workshop session.
 Because they have traveled so far to get to an event, they often don't mind adding an extra session for no charge.

 Once you have Chosen a Speaker, Reach out to Negotiate the Fee and Get a Contract in place.
-Many motivational speakers will have their own contract, or they may be willing to work with yours.
+Many motivational speakers will have their contract, or they may be willing to work with yours.

 Make sure the contract outlines:

-- when payment is due
+when payment is due

-- who covers travel and accommodation
+who covers travel and accommodation

-- what happens if the speaker doesn't show up
+what happens if the speaker doesn't show up

-- what sort of personal travel liability and insurance the speaker is responsible for
+what sort of personal travel liability and insurance the speaker is responsible for

-- whether the speaker can promote their products from the platform
+whether the speaker can promote their products from the platform

-- what happens to the deposit if the meeting planner cancels the event.
+What happens to the deposit if the meeting planner cancels the event.